seatedro/tanto/tasks/task5_zig_bump/prompt.md

 **Output:**

-Output a comma-separated string representing the starting addresses of each *successful* allocation as hexadecimal strings (e.g., "0x0", "0xa").
-If an allocation *fails* (out of memory), output "OOM" for that request.
+Output a comma-separated string representing the following: If an allocation *succeed* print T, if an allocation *fails* (out of memory), output "OOM" for that request.
 Print this output to standard out.
 Do not include additional information such as "Output:"